 Some of My Professional Achievements

-I often speak and write on service dogs for professional associations including the APDT, the Chronicle of the Dog, and the PPG (upcoming webinar).
+I often speak and write on service dogs for professional associations and provide continuing education for professional pet dog trainers through the APDT, the Chronicle of the Dog, and the PPG.

 Vice President – International Association for Animal Behavior Consultants (IAABC)

 2006, founded of the division on Working Animals.
 I was a member of the team that wrote the definition of professional animal behavior consultant published in the March 2007 issue of the Journal of Veterinary Behavior.